vivin-neelankavil/Jio_IPTV/README.md

      ```

   b.
 Using your mobile, iPad or PC's internet browser
-     Your JioTV server ip same as the 'Android TV' private ip we noted down earlier
+     Your JioTV server ip is same as the 'Android TV' private ip we noted down earlier

      ```py
      http://<your_private_ip>:8080/tsjiotv/login.php